-Veterans, active-duty military and their families often face unexpected challenges and the VFW Auxiliary is here to assist them in their time of need.
+Veterans, service members and their families often face unexpected challenges and the VFW Auxiliary is here to assist them in their time of need.
 Since its founding in 1914, the VFW Auxiliary has worked tirelessly to offer financial and moral support to those who need it most.

 The Veterans & Family Support Program:

 - Offers support for veterans, service members and their families.
-Our Veterans & Family Support Resource Card includes a list of 20 organizations and agencies that offer support to veterans, active-duty military and their families.
+Our Veterans & Family Support Resource Card includes a list of 20 organizations and agencies that offer support to veterans, service members and their families.

 - Promotes VFW’s National Veterans Service (NVS)

 VFW’s National Veterans Service (NVS) helps veterans, service members and their families obtain the benefits they deserve – free of charge.
 NVS provides a nationwide network of more than 2,000 VA-accredited VFW Service Officers across America and abroad who help hundreds of thousands of veterans navigate the Veterans Affairs system each year.
 In 2018, VFW’s service officers recovered more than $8.3 billion (yes, billion!) in earned benefits and compensation for veterans and their dependents, which includes $1.4 billion in new claims.
 Service officers assist all veterans, whether they are VFW members or not, in filing claims for:

 - Rehabilitation and education programs, including GI Bill benefits

 - Promotes VFW’s Veterans & Military Support Programs

 The VFW’s Veteran & Military Support Programs serve active-duty and recently discharged members of the military.

 - VFW’s “Sport Clips Help A Hero Scholarship” provides service members and veterans with scholarships of up to $5,000 to complete their educational goals without incurring excessive student load debt.